COVID-19 school and child care screening

-You must stay home if you have COVID-19 symptoms or are waiting for test results after experiencing symptoms (not related to a COVID-19 vaccine, as noted below).
+You must stay home if you have COVID-19 symptoms or are waiting for test results after experiencing symptoms.

 This screening cannot diagnose you.
 If you have medical questions, consult a health care provider or your local public health unit.
 Listen to the advice of your local public health unit first, as their advice overrules the advice in this screening.

 You must screen for COVID-19 every day before going to school/child care.